hoylen/ssh_key/README.md

 algorithms (which will be needed when support for encrypted private keys is added).
-In theory, this package could have been independent of any cryptographic package, but it would then have to implement its own classes for reprsenting the keys.
+In theory, this package could have been independent of any cryptographic package, but it would then have to implement its own classes for representing the keys.

 _Note: support for other formats is limited by the lack of documentation about the format (since they are often proprietary).